decentraland/adr/content/ADR-282-inspector.md

 ## Data Layer RPC

-The Data Layer has two implementations:

-1. **Local (In-Memory):**

-   - Used for development and testing
-   - Stores all state in memory
-   - No network communication required
-   - Fast and suitable for local development

-2. **Remote (Protobuf):**
-   - Used in production environments
-   - Communicates over network using protobuf messages
-   - Supports WebSocket transport
-   - Enables integration with remote services

 The Data Layer provides a complete interface for all editor operations, handling both scene state and asset management.
 It serves as the primary communication channel between the Inspector and its host environment, responsible for:

 1. **Scene State Management:**